ST. JOHNSBURY, VERMONT

 Picture

 There’s only one St. Johnsbury (that’s true – there are no other locales with the same name in the world), and at the St. Johnsbury History & Heritage Center, you'll start off your visit by learning about the rich history that has made St. Johnsbury such a one-of-a-kind town.
-This includes information about the ingenuity and legacy of the Fairbanks family, who founded many of the cultural institutions you'll be visiting during the rest of your stay.
+This includes information about the ingenuity and legacy of the Fairbanks family, who made their fortunes as inventors of the platform scale, and founded many of the cultural institutions you'll be visiting during the rest of your stay.

 Picture

-there's no place in the world like Dog Mountain, a bucolic 150 acre dog park and international cultural destination.
-Leashes are optional, and the site includes hiking trails, gorgeous views of the surrounding hills, and dog-friendly ponds.
-Visit the one-and-only Dog Chapel, where the walls are covered with notes visitors have written to dearly departed pets.
+Speaking of one-of-a-kind, there's no place in the world like Dog Mountain, a bucolic 150 acre dog park and international cultural destination.
+Leashes are optional, and the site includes hiking trails, gorgeous views, and dog-friendly ponds.
+Visit the Dog Chapel, where the walls are covered with notes visitors have written to dearly departed pets.
 Developed by late artist Stephen Huneck, it is also the site of the Huneck Gallery, where you can find gifts and artwork all dedicated to man’s best friend.

 Picture